cit-upenn/hw5-project-mieux-a-manger/README.md

 I. 	Project scope

 This project aims to generate top 5 restaurants in Las Vegas based on Yelp reviews.
 More specifically, we give reviews different weightings based on the reviewer's expertise in a particular cuisine.
 As a results, our score will be more "authentic" than the raw average score used by Yelp.
-For this particular project, we will only consider six different cuisine: Chinese, Indian, Japanese, Korean, Vietnamese and Thai.
+For this particular project, we will only consider three different cuisine: Chinese, Indian, and Japanese.

 II.
 Data & datasets